ngshiheng/six-percent/README.md

 Please read the [disclaimer](#Disclaimer) section before using.

-This bot helps user to automatically purchase [ASNB Fixed Price UT units](#FAQ).
+This bot helps users to buy [ASNB Fixed Price UT units](#FAQ).

-User shall proceed to **make their own payment** if there is a successful purchase attempt.
+The user shall proceed to **make his/her own payment** if there is a successful purchase attempt.

 Currently, this bot supports up to 3 fixed price unit trust: